formstate/formstate/demo/README.md

 ```

 ## FormStateLazy
 If you want to make lazy decisions about which fields to validate you can use `FormStateLazy`.
-This works by simply accepting a `getFields` function where you can return the fields you want to validate at that point in time.  e.g.
+This works by simply accepting a `getFields` function where you can return the fields you want to validate at that point in time e.g.

 ```
 /** Some set of fields you want to maintain as a simple array */